Dysgraphia is a condition that affects handwriting.

 There are a number of interventions that can help with dysgraphia.

-An intervention is an accommodation to help with a particular challenge, which in this case is dysgraphia.
+An intervention is an accommodation to help with a particular challenge.

 While your young child is learning to write, some interventions to help them learn include:

-Once they have the ability to form legible letters, you should have them move on to instructions that help them to develop automatic letter writing.
+Once your child has the ability to form legible letters, you should have them move on to instructions that help them develop automatic letter writing.

 This is because this is where they will initially have the greatest challenge.